y330/FragmentQR/index.md

 %20of%20random%20phenomena%20include%20the,
 the%20results%20of%20a%20survey%2C%20etc.%5B4%5D](https://en.wikipedia.org/wiki/Probability_distribution#cite_ref-:1_3-0:~:text=Examples%20of%20random%20phenomena%20include%20the,the%20results%20of%20a%20survey%2C%20etc.%5B4%5D)

+The aforementioned link to [Probability Distribution](https://en.wikipedia.org/wiki/Probability_distribution) on [Wikipedia, the Free Encyclopedia](https://en.wikipedia.org/wiki/Main_Page) will highlight the following text snippet:
+> Examples of random phenomena include the weather condition in a future date, the height of a person, the fraction of male students in a school, the results of a survey, etc.[4]

- In Chromium 80+, this feature is known as <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll-to-Text Fragment on GitHub">Scroll-to-Text Fragment</a>.
+Chromium 80 and above uses text fragments in a feature called <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll-to-Text Fragment on GitHub">Scroll-to-Text Fragment</a>.
+Text fragments may be owned by W3C or WICG.